 Since becoming vegan three years ago, I have really started enjoying Indian food at home.
-I never really cooked it or knew how to make it but begun experimenting because that’s what happens when you change your lifestyle.
+I never really cooked it or knew how to make it, but begun experimenting because that’s what happens when you change your lifestyle.
+This vegan palak paneer is certainly one that I’ll be adding to my rotating menu!

 - 2 tbsp rice bran or other cooking oil*